open-lms-open-source/moodle-local_xray/README.md

-# Blackboard X-Ray Learning Analytics local plugin
+# Open LMS X-Ray Learning Analytics local plugin

 ## Requirements

 * [Moodle 2.9+][moodle-29]
-* [Blackboard Open LMS framework][mr-framework-github]
+* [Open LMS framework][mr-framework-github]
 * [AWS PHP SDK][mr-aws-sdk]
 * Purchased licence of X-Ray Learning Analytics service ( For more information please visit the official [site][xray-site]. )

 ## Installation

-* Install Blackboard Open LMS framework
+* Install Open LMS framework
 * Install AWS SDK
 * Deploy and install X-Ray Learning Analytics plugin

-### Blackboard Open LMS Framework
+### Open LMS Framework

-Blackboard Open LMS Framework can be obtained from [Moodle plugins][mr-framework-moodle] database or from our [GitHub repository][mr-framework-github].
+Open LMS Framework can be obtained from [Moodle plugins][mr-framework-moodle] database or from our [GitHub repository][mr-framework-github].
 Either way is suitable.
 Make sure to choose the correct version of the plugin for your version of Moodle.

 ### AWS SDK